henryas/nptr/README.md

 # nptr

 Module nptr implements smart pointers for the Nim language.
-The objective is to allow sharing of mutable variables across threads in a more convenient manner.
-They also allow an easy management of an object's lifetime when the object has a custom destructor.
+They allow sharing of mutable variables across threads in a more convenient manner, and an easy management of an object's lifetime when the object requires a custom destructor (eg. in a non-GC environment).

 The smart pointers have the following characteristics:
-  * The smart pointers can be safely shared across threads.
+  * The smart pointers are safe to share across threads.
   * The smart pointers support optional custom destructor.

 There are three types of smart pointers: _UniquePtr_, _SharedPtr_, and _WeakPtr_.
 They are unimaginatively named after the C++'s smart pointers:
 _unique_ptr_, _shared_ptr_, and _weak_ptr_.
-Their functions and usage are
+Their functions and use are
 explained below.

 ## UniquePtr